anddimario/interstellar-js/README.md

 # INTERSTELLAR
-HTTP server that exec code and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language, then the idea is evolved.
+HTTP server that exec code and use redis to host/url mapping.
 You can use middleware feature as chain of functions.
-Tested with: golang, gravity, rust and php.
+Tested with: golang, gravity, rust, nodejs and php.
 It's an experiment to define a flexible microservices proxy.
-Microservices run as commands and are in files, so you can use flexible language, no needs hot reload, share middleware from different project, easy deploy.
+Microservices run as commands and are in files, or in redis.
+You can use flexible language, no needs hot reload, share middleware from different project, easy deploy.

 ### Features
 - multiple languages backend